BakiAbdullah/Library-management-Redux-RTK/README.md

-# 📚 Minimal Library Management System
+# 📚 Beacon Library a minimal Library Management System

 A complete web-based **Library Management System** built with **React**, **Redux Toolkit Query (RTK Query)**, **TypeScript**, and **Tailwind** with **Shadcn/ui**.
 The system interacts with a **MongoDB + Express backend API** to handle books and borrowing logic efficiently.